Kehrlann/spring-security-samples/multitenant/README.md

 ### Security through cookie domains

-If a `red-user` logs in, using their browser, into `http://red.127.0.0.1.nip.io/todo`, and then they try to navigate to `http://black.127.0.0.1.nip.io/todo`, they will be presented with another login screen.
+If a `red-user` logs in, using their browser, into `http://red.127.0.0.1.nip.io/todo`, and then they try to navigate to `http://blue.127.0.0.1.nip.io/todo`, they will be presented with another login screen.
 This is because the cookie holding their session, `JSESSIONID`, is set to be valid on the host on which they first logged in (`red.`).
-So the browser does not send their session cookie when they visit another host (`black.`)
+So the browser does not send their session cookie when they visit another host (`blue.`)

 If you change the setting of your cookies to be valid on any subdomain of `127.0.0.1.nip.io`, by setting in your properties: